open-dollar/od-docs/docs/faq.md

 ### Will OD always return to the same initial value/peg?

 OD is not designed to be pegged to anything, so it may never return to the same value it started at.
 Similar to many fiat currencies (EUR, GBP etc), OD will float around, being influenced by market forces (supply & demand) and by the incentives that the PID controller offers to SAFE users and OD holders.

+### How does the OD price work/behave?

+The long term price trajectory of OD is determined by the demand for leverage on the types of tokens Open Dollar allows as collateral.
+OD tends to appreciate if SAFE users deleverage and/or OD users long and it depreciates in case SAFE users leverage and/or OD users short.

+To better understand how OD behaves, we need to analyze its monetary policy which is made out of four elements:

+* Redemption price: this is the price that the protocol wants OD to have on the secondary market (e.g on Uniswap).
+The redemption price is used by SAFE users to mint OD against ETH and it is also used during Global Settlement in order to allow both SAFE and OD users to redeem collateral from the system.
+The redemption price almost always floats and it does not target any specific peg.

+* Market price: this is the price that OD is traded at on the secondary market (on exchanges).

+* Redemption rate: this is the rate at which OD is being devalued or revalued.
+The process of devaluing/revaluing OD consists in the redemption rate changing the redemption price.

+* Global Settlement: settlement consists in shutting down the protocol and allowing both SAFE and OD users to redeem collateral from the system.
+Settlement uses the redemption (and not the market) price to calculate how much collateral can be redeemed by each user.

+Let's walk through an example of how OD is revalued in case of capital inflow of some Liquid Staked Token that we can call lstETH (meaning people are bullish on lstETH ):

+* At time T1: lstETH price is $500, OD's market and redemption prices are both $1.

+* At time T2: lstETH price surges to $1000.
+Open Dollar vault users suddenly have more borrowing power and generate more OD against their collateral.
+Those users sell OD on the secondary market (like an exchange), causing OD's market price to drop to $0.95.
+Users might be selling to create leveraged long positions, or to access capital without having to sell their lstETH.

+* At time T3: lstETH remains at $1000 and OD's market price is still $0.95.
+The system wants the market price to get close to the redemption price.
+In order to eliminate the imbalance between the market/redemption prices, the system starts to revalue OD.
+Revaluing consists in setting a positive redemption rate which makes the redemption price grow every second.

+* At time T4: lstETH remains at $1000.
+OD's redemption price is now $1.05.
+SAFE users are starting to realize that they can now borrow less OD per one lstETH, they can redeem less lstETH during Settlement (because OD is now more expensive) and that it will be more expensive to close their SAFE once the market price follows the redemption price.
+At the same time, OD holders are starting to realize that they can redeem more and more ETH during settlement.

+* At time T5: lstETH remains at $1000.
+OD's redemption price is now $1.10.
+OD's market price surged to $1.01 as a result of SAFE users buying OD in order to close their positions as soon as possible instead of later on when OD is more expensive.

+When OD is devalued (in case of lstETH capital outflow), the opposite thing happens:

+* Vault users realize that they can mint more OD against their ETH and that they will be able to buy cheap OD once the market price goes down.

+* Token holders realize that they can redeem less lstETH during Settlement and they need to short OD.